Potential dangers of an IUD?

 Very few integrated practitioners, let alone mainstream GPs or Gynaecologists understand the deep impact of using hormones to treat hormonal imbalances.

-Simply by giving the body a hormone, it should be producing, it then reduces the production of that hormone itself. i.e. giving progesterone in the Mirena then turns off your own production of progesterone.
+Simply by giving the body a hormone, it should be producing, it then reduces the production of that hormone itself. i.e. giving progesterone in hormonal IUDs then turns off your own production of progesterone.
 There are several flow-on effects from this mechanism controlled by your hypothalamus/pituitary axis in the brain which controls hormone levels.

 The main effect is that oestrogen then becomes unopposed by natural progesterone.
 This leads to a very common condition called oestrogen dominance, mainly seen in women 30+; however, it can occur at any age.